sgoings/croc-hunter/README.md

 # git has changes: tagged as latest
 # git has no changes: tagged as COMMIT_ID & BRANCH_NAME
 captain build
+captain test # intended to be a blackbox style test
 ```

 # Use Wercker to Build

+wercker build